 Among the matters to be prepared there are EVALUATIONs.
 An evaluation shows every team member's participation rate in the project (percents) from the beginning of the project to the time of the evaluation.
 An evaluation is in fact a chart which contains every team member's name and renders percent-value to each name.
 The sum of percent values must be 100.
 Evaluation must be set together by the team.
 The signature of team-members on the cover of a documentation means their mutual agreement in the evaluation.
 Supervisors have the right of asking for records and riports on progress, on difficulties (if any), and on the actual state of the project.
 In case the team members can not agree in any part of the matter, subjective opinions must be recorded and the supervisor is to be asked for help.

-Printed matters must be deliver to the Administration of the Department of Control Engineering and Informatics (IB 316) on Monday till 14.30 on each week prescribed in the schedule.
-The only exception is the 22nd April, which is holiday.
-The documents due on this date should be handed in on Tuesday, 23rd April.
+Printed matters must be deliver to the mailbox at the Administration of the Department of Control Engineering and Informatics (IB 316) on Monday till 14.30 on each week prescribed in the schedule.

 Source codes must be sent by e-mail's attachement in a zipped format (Winzip7 or later).
 The e-mail is due to arrive by the printed matter's deadline.
 Source code is expected to be compilable and runnable on the local university computers in the lab.
 Besides the source code every installation and handling information should be given to help compiling and running.

-DelaysIn case of a delay, teams have to deliver the printed matters to the Administration of the Department of Control Engineering and Informatics (IB 316).
+DelaysIn case of a delay, teams have to deliver the printed matters to the mailbox at the Administration of the Department of Control Engineering and Informatics (IB 316).
 Each day past the deadline decrements the maximum score that can be given for that part of the project by 10%.

 Supervisors give points to the matters handed-in.
 They consider quality and timing (see the part: Delays).
 Ratio between the three major parts (skeleton, prototype, graphics) is: 30 - 50 - 20 (so the highest number of points one can get is 100).
 Gaining 41 points as a minimum per step (skeleton, proto, complete) is a requirement for passing.
 Gaining 41% of the points for each program is also requiered.
 If a team fails these 41 percent rules, all members of the team - independently from their personal contributions - fail.
 Teams define the ratio between team-members during the three evaluation.
 Supevisors have the right to alter the ratios, if needed.